-Burn permits are available online and are required for residents living outside the city limits and located in Rural Fire District #1.
-Burn permits are valid for 6 months, either January-June or July-December.
-A county resident is allowed unlimited burns during that time but must call 913-294-4444 Option 4 before each burn.
+Burn permits are available on the Miami County website and are required for residents living outside the city limits and located in Rural Fire District #1.
+Burn permits are valid for an entire year.
+A county resident is allowed unlimited burns during that time but must call 913-294-3232 Option 4 before each burn.
 There are additional regulations that are detailed in the permit form.
-Completed permits may be returned to City Hall or emailed to the address on the form.
-Forms are also available at City Hall.
-City residents do not need a permit but burning is only allowed on Fridays and Saturdays.

 For other non-emergency inquiries or to arrange a tour of the fire station for your organization, contact the fire department at 913-837-4700.

 Residents in and around Louisburg may see their insurance premiums drop a bit after Louisburg Fire Chief Gerald Rittinghouse presented good news to the City Council at its June 1, 2020, meeting.

 Chief Rittinghouse told the Council the ISO rating for the City of Louisburg and Fire District No. 1 has been lowered to an ISO fire rating of 3 due to improvements and updated safety standards implemented at the station.
 An ISO fire rating is issued by the Insurance Services Office and is based on how well equipped a fire department is in putting out structure fires.

 “There are only 10 percent of fire departments in the state that meet this requirement,” Rittinghouse said.
 An ISO Class 3 rating is very difficult for a volunteer unit to achieve, he said, and is a great testament to the work the volunteers put into the department.

 Rittinghouse compiled the information for the review.
 The review includes proof of training, proof of new equipment and proven response times.

 “We’re usually out the door in four to five minutes and usually have 10 volunteers on a call,” the chief said.
 The new rating only relates to structure fires.